kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 console.log(wizards);

-// Creates a copy of an array and updates a single value in the array. let wizards = ['Merlin', 'Ursula', 'Gandalf'];
+// Creates a copy of an array and updates a single value in the array.
+// e.g. You want to copy an array but use a different value for one index. let wizards = ['Merlin', 'Ursula', 'Gandalf'];
 let differentWizards = wizards.with(2, 'Radagast');